-a.
-A security fence shall be placed around the perimeter of a commercial solar energy system and the electrical equipment shall be locked.
-The fence shall be located between the solar array and the landscaping buffer.
+- a.
+A security fence shall be placed around the perimeter of a commercial solar renewable energy system and the electrical equipment shall be locked.
+The fence shall be located between the solar array, wind turbine, or battery system and the landscaping buffer.
 The fence shall meet the minimum requirements of the National Electrical Code requirements.
 If deemed appropriate, the Planning Commission can require specific fencing as needed.
-Knox boxes and keys shall be located at locked entrances, not on the fence for emergency personnel access.

-b.
-The manufacturers or installer's identification and appropriate warning sign shall be posted on or near the panels in a clearly visible manner; furthermore, an information sign shall be posted and maintained at the entrance(s), which shall list the name and phone number of the operator.

-c.
-No portion of the solar energy system shall contain or be used to display advertising.
-The manufacturers' name and equipment information or dedication of ownership shall be allowed on any equipment of the solar energy system.
+Knox boxes and keys shall be located at locked entrances, not on the fence for emergency personnel access. - b.
+The manufacturers or installer's identification and appropriate warning sign shall be posted on or near the panels unit in a clearly visible manner; furthermore, an information sign shall be posted and maintained at the entrance(s), which shall list the name and phone number of the operator. - c.
+No portion of the solar renewable energy system shall contain or be used to display advertising.
+The manufacturers' name and equipment information or dedication of ownership shall be allowed on any equipment of the solar energy system. - 12.
+Fencing.
+Solar Renewable Energy Facilities may be secured with perimeter fencing to restrict unauthorized access.
+Fencing is not subject to setbacks in subsection 7.